AI Agents in IT Operations: How Agentic AI Reduces Ticket Volume to Near Zero

 The shift comes with three clear takeaways:

-• Zero tickets isn’t about eliminating support; it’s about removing friction: AI agents reduce tickets by resolving issues before they disrupt productivity.
+- Zero tickets isn’t about eliminating support; it’s about removing friction: AI agents reduce tickets by resolving issues before they escalate further.

 The secret to reducing ticket volume is where support operates.
 When AI agents work within employees’ workflows, friction can be detected before it disrupts productivity and making zero tickets a natural outcome of design.